 - The rocks can get pretty slippy around the pools, and it’s pretty treacherous in parts as you climb to the higher pools.
 Make sure you have shoes with a good grip on the bottom to help you keep your balance.

-Travel directions – Taxco to Las Posas Azules
+Travel directions – Las Posas Azules from Taxco

 Combi-buses pick up from outside the Coppel Plateros department store on De Los Plateros, the town’s main road (map here).